 Audited Financial Statements

 Audited Financial Statements have been certified by a CPA in accordance with generally accepted auditing standards and include footnotes to the financials.
+(This article explains what an audit is, but we do not provide any attestation services.)

 A financial audit, or more accurately, an audit of financial statements means a provider’s financial statement that has been prepared in accordance with generally accepted accounting principles and that has been audited by an independent certified public accountant in accordance with generally accepted auditing standards (GAAS) and includes notes to the financial statements of a company or any other legal entity (including governments), resulting in the publication of an independent opinion on whether those financial statements are relevant, accurate, complete, and fairly presented.